-20.18 Extended Child Care Leave
+21.9 Extended Child Care Leave

-- (a) Upon completion of pregnancy, or parental leave, including any extension to such leaves, a regular employee will be entitled, upon written application, to a leave of absence without pay to care for the child.
-Subject to Clause 11.3(a), the following conditions shall apply: - (1) The employee's application shall be submitted to the Employer at least four weeks prior to the expiration of Article 21- Pregnancy Leave. - (2) The combined length of leaves under this clause and under Article 21 Pregnancy Leave shall not exceed 18 months. - (3) The employee's return to work requirements of Clauses 21.7(b) and 21.10 shall be deferred until the expiration of this leave.
-Notification of return to work and return to work shall be subject to Clause 21.8.
+- (a) Upon completion of maternity or parental leave, including any extension to such leaves, a regular employee will be entitled, upon written application, to a leave of absence without pay to care for the child.
+Subject to Clause 11.3(a), the following conditions shall apply: - (1) The employee's application shall be submitted to the Employer at least four weeks prior to the expiration of Article 21. - (2) The combined length of leaves under this clause and under Article 21 shall not exceed 18 months. - (3) The employee's return to work requirements of Clause 21.8 shall be deferred until the expiration of this leave.
+Notification of return to work and return to work shall be subject to Clause 21.5.